PouriaRouzrokh/2D_Medical_Image_Segmentation_Workshop/README.md

 #### Dataset

 The dataset we will use is the Darwin chest Xray dataset, which contains ~6000 chest X-ray images and their corresponding binary segmentation masks.
 You can download the Darwin dataset from the following link (no need to do it for this notebook.
-The dataset is already stored in the GitHub repo):
+The dataset will be directly downloaded from the notebook):

 https://data.mendeley.com/datasets/8gf9vpkhgy